Jagadeesh9110/beyondchats-assignment/README.md

 This repository contains the submission for the **Full Stack Web Developer Intern** assignment at **BeyondChats**.

-The project aims to demonstrate a complete workflow involving web scraping, RESTful API development, database management, and future integration with LLMs for content enhancement.
+The project aims to demonstrate a complete workflow involving web scraping, RESTful API development, database management, and automated AI-driven content enhancement using LLMs.

+## Table of Contents
+- Tech Stack
+- Live Deployment
+- Architecture Overview
+- Folder Structure
+- Implementation Phases
+- Setup Instructions

 ## Tech Stack